Bhabuk10/Nepali-LLaMA/README.md

 ---

 ## Overview
-Each model in this collection has been fine-tuned using Nepali-language datasets and optimized for specific applications, such as handling Nepali conversational data or generating task-specific instructions.
-These models are provided in various quantization levels, including 16-bit, 4-bit, and LoRA, enabling deployment across diverse hardware setups.
+Each model in this collection has been fine-tuned for general Nepali question-answering and instruction-following tasks, leveraging Nepali-language datasets to enhance contextual understanding and response accuracy.
+These models are available in multiple quantization formats (16-bit, 4-bit, LoRA, and GGUF), ensuring efficient deployment across a wide range of hardware, including CPUs .

 ## Model List